Hyle-org/devhub-hyle/docs/developers/general-doc/hyle-vs-vintage-blockchains.md

 # Hylé vs. vintage blockchains

-If you're used to vintage blockchains such as Ethereum or Solana, you might be surprised by some of these Hylé characteristics.
+If you're used to traditional blockchains such as Ethereum or Solana, keep these Hylé characteristics in mind.

-## No EVM
+## No EVM or execution layer

 Hylé does not include a Virtual Machine.